makhomed/mysql-tool/README.rst

     optional arguments:
-      -h, --help      show this help message and exit -a, --analyze   ANALYZE all databases
+      -h, --help      show this help message and exit -a, --analyze   analyze all databases
-      -o, --optimize  OPTIMIZE all databases
+      -o, --optimize  optimize all databases
-      -v, --verbose   Print processed tables
+      -v, --verbose   print processed tables